gsoft-inc/wl-squide/docs/references/registration/registrationStatus.md

 # registrationStatus

-Variable indicating whether or not the remote modules registration is completed.
+Variable indicating whether or not the remote modules registration process is completed.

 ## Usage